 How to convert a String to an equivalent integer value with int() and float() functions?

-A program receives an argument (e.g from the command line entering the age of a person) that is supposed to be in the integer context but the format is a string.
-You need to convert that string into an equivalent integer value for a computation.
-In this tutorial, we will show how we can create an integer value from the string?
+A program receives an argument (e.g., from the command line entering a person’s age) that is supposed to be in the integer context, but the format is a string.
+The program needs to convert that string into an equivalent integer value for a computation.

 By default, python can not cast a string into an integer.